-This work to-date has deconstructed the term; and shapes the starting point to retiring and renaming the word “white paper”.
+This work to date has deconstructed the term; and shapes the starting point to retiring and renaming the term “white paper”.
 Language that embeds a new term must be inclusive, non-racialized and take into consideration the historical context.
 Using “white” as synonymous with authority is the antithesis of inclusion.

-To heal from the past and support the process of reconciliation, we propose ending the use of the term “white paper” and creating practices for naming documents that align with the United Nations Declaration on Rights of Indigenous Peoples and the Truth and Reconciliation Calls for Action.
+To heal from the past and support the process of reconciliation, we propose ending the use of the term “white paper” and creating practices for naming documents that align with the United Nations Declaration on the Rights of Indigenous Peoples and the Truth and Reconciliation Calls to Action.

 While we build consensus on a new naming procedure, we are advocating for the use of specific names that describe what a document or resource entails.
 By embedding descriptors into resource titles, we will be able to retire the racist language of “white paper” while gaining consensus on a universal term.

 We respectfully acknowledge the Syilx Okanagan Nation and their peoples, in whose traditional, ancestral, unceded territory UBC Okanagan is situated and the Mississaugas of the Credit First Nation in whose traditional, ancestral, unceded territory where the focus group event took place.

 Jennifer Jakobi is a professor in the faculty of health and social development at the University of British Columbia Okanagan.
 She also holds the NSERC chair for women in science and engineering for BC and the Yukon.